kond254/WorkflowManagement/README.md

 13. Login with the data: username: demo, password: demo
 14. Click the tab "dashboard and you can the process instances
 15. Next, login a user via login button in browser (see the login data in chapter "right")

-Server Configuration:
-1. Login onto wfm server with username: "wfm" and password: "mnFD6dfd"
-2. Install Git if it isnt on the server
-3. Clone the repository https://github.com/kond254/WorkflowManagement with "git clone 	https://github.com/kond254/WorkflowManagement"
-4. Install npm and pip
-5. install and activate venv in WorkflowManagement/Code and WorkflowManagement/Backend and type in "pip install -r requirements.txt"
-6. Move to the frontend repository with cd WorkflowManagement/GUI/src/app and install nodejs v20.x with "curl -fsSL https://deb.nodesource.com/setup_20.x | sudo -E bash - &&\
-	sudo apt-get install -y nodejs"
-7. Move to cd WorkflowManagement/GUI and install Angular/CLI with "npm install -g @angular/cli"

-Server Start-Instruction:
-1. Login onto wfm server with username: "wfm" and password: "mnFD6dfd"
-2. To start the System type cd WorkflowManagement/Backend and type "python3 backend.py"
-3. Then type cd WorkflowManagement/GUI/src/app and type "ng serve --host=0.0.0.0
-4. Finally move to cd WorkflowManagement/Code and type "python3 main.py"
-5. The frontend can be accessed via the URL: http:141.26.157.71:4200

 #############################################################################